 Alternatively, users can choose to sort the library by ‘genre’.
-There are over 35 different genres to choose form, including standards like country, techno, and world, as well as a few audio curveballs like corporate, Latin, and ambient.
+There are over 35 different genres to choose from, including standards like country, techno, and the world, as well as a few audio curveballs like corporate, Latin, and ambient.

 Shutterstock: Unlimited Stock Music Tracks with an Annual Subscription

 While there is no arguing with the fact that ‘free’ is usually better than ‘not-free’, anyone who has a serious need for stock music and audio files should take a look at the new subscription service from Shutterstock.
 Launched earlier this year, the Shutterstock Music annual subscription plan gives the user unlimited downloads from a massive, exclusive library that is curated by industry experts.

 If you’re looking for some new tracks to spice up your YouTube channel, or perhaps some ominous ambiance for your true-crime podcast, the Shutterstock Annual Subscription is one of the most affordable ways to get guaranteed, anytime-access to one of the best libraries on the planet.

 When billed annually, the new subscription service comes out to about two hundred bucks a year.
 For those of you who have never purchased royalty-free music tracks before, that is only slightly more expensive than individual tracks cost on some websites.